 To land the perfect job, you need the perfect resume.
 In today’s crowded job market, it is more important than ever to stand out among the competition.
 When you write your resume, it is vital that you get everything right, from the organization of the template to the details of your work experience.
 To make sure your resume is flawless, here are some tips for writing the best resume possible.

 Your resume should begin with your contact information.
 It is very important that potential employers, having read your resume, know how to contact you!
 At the top of your resume, include your name, phone number, email address, and city.

 Shorter than a work history section, in a skills section you can efficiently list your core competencies in a way that is direct and easy to read.
-Showcase specific skills and abilities that you bring to the job, focussing on those which distinguish you from the competition.
+Showcase the skills and abilities that you bring to the job, focussing on those which distinguish you from the competition.
 The more useful and unique your skills are, the more you will stand out to an employer.

-Display your most relevant work experience in reverse-chronological order, beginning with your most recent position at the top of the section.
+Display your work experience in reverse-chronological order, beginning with your most recent position at the top of the section.
 Describe for each job your title, responsibilities, and accomplishments, with a focus on performance and results rather than duties.
 Use action words like ‘developed, ‘produced’, and ‘delivered’ when describing your work history to create compelling and impactful descriptions of your experience.
 Highlighting quantifiable information, like performance metrics and revenue, is a great way to demonstrate your abilities.

 Your education section should include the name of any post-secondary schools you attended, the degrees you earned, and any academic distinctions you achieved that you deem worth featuring.
 If they are particularly relevant, you can also include major areas of study and important projects that you participated in.
 Like the work experience section, your education should be displayed in reverse-chronological order.